Skip to main content

 Warning

 The generated PVT profile does not take into account the system limits to generate its trajectories.
-This means that the master should take care of ensuring that the requested trajectories can be physically performed within the average limitations of the motor.
+This means that the main device/instance should take care of ensuring that the requested trajectories can be physically performed within the average limitations of the motor.

 Command sources